Mateusz-Dera/ROCm-AI-Installer/README.md

 5\.
 Select ROCm installation if you are upgrading or running the script for the first time.

 6\.
-If you are installing the script for the first time, restart system after this step.
+If you select the ROCm installation option, a restart is recommended.

 7\.
 Install selected app.